 Edinburgh Fringe dates

 The festival takes place every August, usually over the course of 25 days.
-Unfortunately, Edinburgh Fringe 2021 is only running a very limited number of live events due to Coronavirus but will apparently take place next year from 6-30 August 2021.
+Unfortunately, Edinburgh Fringe 2021 is only running a very limited number of live events due to Coronavirus but will hopefully be back next year for its 75th anniversary.

 When and how long should you go for?